KalleN98/railroad_crossing_example_with_JETANK/README.md

 ## Usage

-1. After you have those both models trained to trt models then you must put those both scripts inside the program folder and check those model names are correct when executing program.
+1. After you have those both models trained to trt models then you must put those both scripts inside the program folder and check that those model names are correct when executing program.
-2. After that you can use my program to detect train with colors.
+2. After that you can use program to detect train with colors which are currently blue or/and yellow.
+3. You can change those color values and you can change stop thresshold value also to trigger easier.

   **Note**: Speed values are zero so when program is executed you have to adjust those speed values when robot moves to the place where it should stop.